TheImagingSource/tiscamera/examples/showcamera/README.md

 ## showcamera

-This sample was creating for learing about using V4L2, GStreamer and a little bit QT4.
+This sample was creating for learning about using V4L2, GStreamer and a little bit QT4.
 It is a simple camera application, that

  - allows to select a camera from a list of connected cameras
  - allows to select the video format and frame rate